Franco Quinteros

-Franco Agustín Quinteros (born 13 October 1998) is an Argentine professional footballer who plays as a left-back for Sarmiento, on loan from Banfield.
+Franco Agustín Quinteros (born 13 October 1998) is an Argentine professional footballer who plays as a left-back for Estudiantes BA.

 Professional career

 On 11 June 2019, Quinteros signed his first professional contract with Banfield.
 Quinteros made his professional debut with Banfield in a 3-3 Argentine Primera División tie with Patronato on 26 January 2020.
 In June 2022, Quinteros joined Sarmiento on a one-year loan deal.
+On 7 January 2025, Club Atlético Estudiantes announced his signing on Instagram.
+He signed a one-year deal.